arunkappagantu/coding_challange/README.md

 - Created a docker image and have pushed it to Docker Hub, can be pulled using the below command docker pull arunkappagantu/arun_public_repo
-- Read and load the daily stock price (into list) from text (.txt) file baked in the image **    Note: Have also provided a solution (commented code) to load file dynamically from S3 using Boto3 (needs file in a S3 Bucker and AWS creds to access it)**
+- Read and load the daily stock price (into list) from text (.txt) file baked in the image

+**    Note: Have also provided a solution (commented code) to load file dynamically from S3 using Boto3 **

 - Used nested for loop to and comparing maximum difference between and purchase and subsequent price raise sale is caluculated

 # Tests/Validations: